 “Toby had actually retired from music,” Koch says of the 39-year-old Hammond B-3 ace.
 “For the last several years he’s been working for a farm, driving a semi and taking crops to the Twin Cities from River Falls.
 He had two young kids so he decided to stop touring to help raise the kids.
 For Toby, it was kind of like that scene in The Godfather where Michael Corleone says, ‘Just when I thought I was out, they pull me back in!’
 But now he’s so excited to be playing in this trio because this is just such a perfect format for him to let his freak flag fly.
 It’s the perfect combination of this kind of churchy, bluesy, funky, jazzy, rock, chicken-pickin’ thing, and he fits right in.”

 Pete Francis is the founder and Editor-in-Chief of Blues Rock Review.
-Pete launched Blues Rock Review full-time in 2011 because he felt there was a major void in how the blues rock genre was covered.
+Pete founded Blues Rock Review in 2010 because he felt there was a major void in how the blues rock genre was covered.
 Pete is the host of Blues Rock Weekly and a co-host on the Blues Rock Show.